-Millennials are now one of the largest groups of consumers out there, forcing a large amount of businesses to wonder how they can engage and cash in on more millennial.
+Millennials are now one of the largest groups of consumers out there, forcing a large number of businesses to wonder how they can engage and cash in on more millennial.
 Millennials, unlike Baby Boomers and Gen Xers, have a different and equally unique set of needs and wants, especially when it comes to online experiences and staying engaged with any content offered.
 If you’re re-designing your website with this generation in mind, use these tips to create website that will engage millennials.

 Your Site Must Be Mobile-Friendly